ali-moments/levelup-bot/README.md

 - Default interval: 181 seconds (3 minutes + 1 second)

 ### Math Challenge Processing
-- Monitors messages from `@` in the target group
+- Monitors messages in the target group (from all senders by default, or from a specific sender if `MESSAGE_SENDER_USERNAME` is set)
-- Detects messages containing "چالش" (challenge)
+- Detects messages containing "چالش" (challenge) keyword or messages with photos
 - Downloads images from challenge messages
 - Uses OCR (Pix2Text) to extract text from images
 - Parses math expressions and solves them
 - Replies with the answer
+- Set `MESSAGE_SENDER_USERNAME` in `.env` to only process messages from a specific bot/user

 ### Box Message Processing
-- Detects messages containing "جعبه" (box)
+- Detects messages containing "جعبه" (box) in the target group
 - Automatically clicks all inline buttons in the message
 - Handles various button types and structures
+- Respects `MESSAGE_SENDER_USERNAME` setting if configured

 ## Project Structure